mashpie/i18n-node-book/FromScratchToCli.md

 # From scratch to cli

-Ok, the only assumption is an installed working version of node.js and npm.
+The only prerequisite is an working version of node.js and npm installed on your machine.
 If you never ever worked with node on your machine: [Learn how to install Node.js and npm here](https://docs.npmjs.com/getting-started/installing-node).

 Let's start with an empty directory and init a new application.